MicrosoftDocs/visualstudio-docs/docs/ide/reference/rename.md

       ![Rename animation with file - C#](media/rename-with-file-animated-cs.gif)

-   - Visual Basic: This option is not currently available for Visual Basic
+   - Visual Basic: This option is not currently available for Visual Basic.

 **Note**: This option is not supported for partial types with multiple definitions.